steezeburger/steezeburger.github.io/source/_posts/rust-hierarchical-configuration.md

 ## How?

 There are a few Rust crates that support hierarchical configurations.
-I chose [Figment](https://crates.io/crates/figment) after it was recommended by a coworker.
+I chose [Figment](https://crates.io/crates/figment) because it was the only layered config crate that could handle values directly from the Serialize type.
+This was necessary to support command line arguments.
 We also need [Clap](https://crates.io/crates/clap) for command line argument parsing and [Serde](https://crates.io/crates/serde) for serialization of these command line arguments so that the argument values will be deserialized into the correct Rust types.

 Figment actually has a nice little section in the [documentation](https://docs.rs/figment/0.10.8/figment/#for-cli-application-authors) that explains how to use Figment with Clap, but there are a few differences with how they set up their configurations.
 They chose to load the configurations in a different order than is recommended for hierarchical configurations.